 As ThunderChickens, we understand that we are not just a FIRST Robotics team, but also a part of the community.
 We take great pride in giving back and staying involved in our community.
 Some of our events include ThunderQuest, Clinton River Clean-Up, Give Kids a Smile, Relay for Life, the Juvenile Diabetes Research Foundation Walk and the Susan G. Komen Walk for the Cure.

 We try to become more and more involved in the community each year, adding new events to our calendar whenever we can.
+Not only do the ThunderChickens partake in local events, but we also contribute globally.

 Juvenile Diabetes Research Foundation Walk: